 The recent exploration of Mars has proved that at one point in the history of the universe the Red Planet had water.
-Today, as this image shows the surface of the second smallest planet in our solar system is a rocky desert.
+Today, as this image shows the surface of the second-smallest planet in our solar system is a rocky desert.
 The sunset resembles the sunsets that can be seen from Earth.

 Jupiter (779 million kilometers from Sun)

 The largest planet in the Solar system is largely composed of hydrogen and helium.
-Layers of its atmosphere are clearly visible from our satellites, but if you would stand on a surface of the planet, Sun would be nearly invisible.
+Layers of its atmosphere are clearly visible from our satellites, but if you would stand on the surface of the planet, Sun would be nearly invisible.
 The picture above shows the view from Saturn’s moon Europa.

 Saturn (1.43 billion kilometers from Sun)

 This gas giant has 62 moons that decorate the skies above the planet.
 Although it is far away from the Sun, it still isn’t possible to look at it from the planet’s surface without eye protection.